Dmitry Bogachev: Career

 In 2016 — An open lecture of a legendary Broadway director Harold Prince took place as part of Broadway Moscow educational program for Russian theatre community.
-In addition, a non-profit organization The Broadway Dreams Foundation held the creative 10-day workshop "Broadway Dreams", culminating in a concert-revue, performed by more than 100 professional and novice Russian and American artists.
+In addition, a non-profit organisation The Broadway Dreams Foundation held the creative 10-day workshop "Broadway Dreams", culminating in a concert-revue, performed by more than 100 professional and novice Russian and American artists.

-May 2016 — the World Premiere of "Anastasia" at Hartford Stages, Hartford, Connecticut.
+May 2016 — the World Premiere of Anastasia at Hartford Stages, Hartford, Connecticut.

-April 2017 — the Broadway Premiere of "Anastasia" at Broadhurst, New York, New York.
+April 2017 — the Broadway Premiere of Anastasia at Broadhurst, New York, New York.

 2018 — The company of Dmitry Bogachev gets the new name — Broadway Moscow Ltd. MDM Theatre and Fancy Show LLC become key partners of Broadway Moscow.
 In August 2018 Moscow Broadway theatre company moves its headquarters and productions to the MDM Theatre.
 In October 2018 Broadway Moscow theatre company presented The Play That Goes Wrong — the first straight play in history of Russian theatre to run on a daily basis.

-September 24, 2019 — the premiere of the original Russian production of the Broadway musical First Date took place in a site-specific format, which is unusual for Russian musical theater.
+September 24, 2019 — premiere of the original Russian production of the Broadway musical First Date took place in a site-specific format, which is unusual for Russian musical theater.

-October 5, 2019 — the premiere of the play The Comedy About a Bank Robbery, another comedy hit by Mischief Theatre, took place.
+October 5, 2019 — premiere of the play The Comedy About a Bank Robbery, another comedy hit by Mischief Theatre, took place.

-September 19, 2020 — the musical Lover's Day, was opened in the MDM Parquet Hall, commissioned by Dmitry Bogachev, specially for the Broadway Moscow theatre company.
+September 19, 2020 — Lover's Day musical opened in the MDM Parquet Hall, commissioned by Dmitry Bogachev, specially for the Broadway Moscow theatre company.

-October 17, 2020 — the MDM Theatre hosted the premiere of the original Russian production of the legendary musical "Chess".
+October 17, 2020 — the MDM Theatre hosted the premiere of the original Russian production of the legendary musical Chess.
 The show played 600 performances and was seen by more than 700 000 spectators.
 The production won 3 Golden Mask awards.

-December 3, 2022 — New original production "Fear Nothing, I’m With You", based on hit songs by rock band "Secret" premiered in MDM Theatre.
+December 3, 2022 — New original musical Fear Nothing, I’m With You, based on hit songs by rock band "Secret" premiered in MDM Theatre.
+It grossed approximately 4 billion rubles and set a Russian theatre attendance record – over 1 million viewers.

+2023 – MDM opens a second theater – "Maska" (Mask).
+From this point on, musicals by the Broadway Moscow theater company are staged simultaneously in two theaters.
+The parody musical MAMMA MIMMO! premieres in December.

+2024 – Premiere of the musical comedy Elementary, Hudson!
+The Case of Dog B. at the "Maska" theatre; premiere of the musical The Last Tale in the MDM Grand Hall.